QiyaSong/QiyaSong.github.io/_pages/about.md

 **Publications (Last three years)**
 - Multimodal Graph Neural Network for Recommendation with Dynamic De-redundancy and Modality-Guided Feature De-noisy，in IEEE TNNLS，under review
-- Intra- and Inter-modal Graph Contrastive Learning for Multimodal Recommendation，in KBS，under review
+- Intra- and Inter-modal Graph Contrastive Learning for Multimodal Recommendation，in IEEE TNSE，under review
 - SFMRec: A Specific Flow Modality Recovery Framework For Multimodal Recommendation，in AAAI2025，under review
 - CD4C: Change Detection for Remote Sensing Image Change Caption，in IEEE TGRS，Major revision
 - FGCM: A Modality-behavior Fusion Model Integrated with Graph Contrastive Learning for Multimodal Recommendation，IEEE TBD，Major revision （JCR Q1）
 - Multi-modal Joint Learning framework with Modality Interaction Network for robust speech recognition, in Information Fusion，2023（SCI中科院一区 TOP期刊 IF=18.60）
 - Multi-modal Sparse Transformer Network for Audio-Visual Speech Recognition, IEEE Transactions on Neural Networks and Learning Systems, 2023 （SCI中科院一区 TOP期刊 IF=14.25）
 - Multi-scale Conformer Fusion Network for Multi-participant Behavior Analysis.
 Proceedings of the 31st ACM International Conference on Multimedia.
 2023.（国际多媒体顶级会议 CCF_A）